 Schoolhouse Montessori Academy Infant Program: The Best Beginning

-Infants are constantly growing, learning, and changing, which makes these earlytoddler years critical in developing the tools and skills of learning.
+Infants are constantly growing, learning, and changing, which makes these early years critical in developing the tools and skills of learning.
 That’s why Schoolhouse Montessori Academy goes beyond what a daycare can offer and supports infants in absorbing the world around them in true Montessori fashion.

 Montessori’s Nurturing Environment